trishume/QuestSaberPatch/Readme.md

     - It should gracefully handle levels that are already patched in, including hopefully ones using @emulamer's patcher, ignoring them.
     - Note that it modifies the APK in place and doesn't create a new one, so make sure you have a separate backup original copy!
     - This now also signs the APK with a debug certificate in place thanks to [@emulamer's signer](https://github.com/emulamer/Apkifier).
-3. You can provide many different types of command line arguments for a variety of features:
-    - `-s path\to\image.jpg` Use `-s` to provide a custom cover image for the custom songs pack.
-Supported image types include `.jpg`, `.png` and `.tiff`.
-    - `-c1/-c2 #FFFFFF[FF]` Use `-c1` along with either a 6 character or 8 character hex string for a color.
-This will replace your saber and block colors. `-c1` corresponds to your left saber, whereas `-c2` corresponds to your right.
-Not providing any color after `-c1` or `-c2` _should_ reset the color, but this hasn't been tested.
-    - `-t text_key_to_replace "text to replace the key with"` Use `-t` along with a key to replace and the new text to swap it with.
-A full list of text keys can be found [here](https://github.com/sc2ad/QuestModdingTools/blob/master/BeatSaberLocale.txt)
-    - `-i "New Custom Songs Pack Name" ["New Custom Songs Pack ID"]` Use `-i` along with either _just_ a new name, or a name and an ID to rename the custom songs pack to the provided name/ID.
-    - `-r` DO NOT USE!
-Currently broken.
-    - `-ac "Playlist name" "PlaylistID" path\to\image.jpg path\to\songs` Use `-ac` along with a playlist name, id, image, and songs inside that playlist to load a custom playlist into your game.
-Supports only one path for songs.
-THIS HAS NO DUPLICATE PROTECTION!
-That means that if you have a playlist with duplicate songs, or you accidentally add an identical playlist twice, they will BOTH APPEAR!
-    - `-g` Extra info about gameobjects (log only)
-    - All of the above commandline arguments can be done as many times as desired, all other command line arguments will be interpretted as song folders.
-      - For `-s`, `-c1/-c2`, and `-i`, only the last call will be saved to the .apk
 4. Use `adb install -r {patched apk path}` to install the patched signed new APK that the signer creates replacing the old APK.

 ### Initial setup (do this once)